suhand/Deployment-Automation/deployment-automation-total-puppet/README.md

 `load_deployment_config.py` will load these configuration data from `deployment.cfg` file and feed to `__main__.py` script.

-When cluster configuration is manual, `config.pp` file is to be edited by the user according to the cluster configuration.
+When cluster configuration is set to manual, `config.pp` file is to be filled by the user according to the cluster configuration.
 As for an example each node's `axis2.xml`, `catalina-server.xml`, `carbon.xml` configuration data to be included in this hierarchical data structure.

-`openstack.py` script contains the instance spawning and maintenance activities only specific to OpenStack environment.
+`openstack.py` script contains the instance spawning and maintenance activities which is specific to OpenStack environment.

-Clean up process will be taken cared by `terminateInstances.py` and `deletePuppetCert.py`
+Clean up process will be carried out by `terminateInstances.py` and `deletePuppetCert.py`
 * `terminateInstances.py` will terminate the instances in OpenStack environment.
 * `deletePuppetCert.py` execution is needed after every successful test run if you are planning to use the same hostnames for the next test iteration.